distributed-lab/blockchain-and-decentralized-systems-book/chapters/volume-3/en/5-Role-of-cryptographic-commitments-in-accounting-systems.md

 ![Figure 5.5 – Providing a single commitment to a wide range of knowledge](/resources/img/volume-3/5.1-Methods-of-building-cryptographic-commitments/F-5.5-single-commitment-to-set-of-knowledge-values.png "Figure 5.5 – Providing a single commitment to a wide range of knowledge")

 > _Note.
 In this subsection, we examine Pedersen commitments that use elliptic cryptography.
 However, there still exists a “classic” implementation of this scheme.
 According to the protocol, the parameters are h and g (not elliptic curve points but big prime numbers).
 The prover holds the secret a and generates a random value r.
-The proof is the value $C=g^{a}h^{r}$.
+The proof is the value_ $C=g^{a}h^{r}$_.
 The verifier, receiving the values of a and r in the same way, can verify that the commitment is satisfied._

 ### Knowledge substitution and "nothing up my sleeve" approaches